From Humble Beginnings …

 As Tootie recalls, “his life was truly fun.
 One thing Steven instilled in you – live every day to its fullest.
 That made for a fun ride.
 There wasn’t anything he wouldn’t try.”
 Steven knew to live big and dream bigger.
 He couldn’t have found a better partner in Tootie.
 The dynamic duo would go on to ranch together in Texas.
 “I thought it was a town.
 It never occurred to me the town would be just a stop sign,” she says with a laugh.
 “Steven said well, we’re home.
 I had arrived in a pair of high heels, if you can believe it.
 But none of that really mattered – I was where I was supposed to be with person I was supposed to be with.”

 Today, Steven ‘Dooky’ Bland’s legacy lives on in Road to the Horse.
 From the moment the AQHA Remuda steps off the trailer to the presentation of the ‘Legacy Awards’, Steven is present.
-Tootie continued on with Road to the Horse after Steven passed away unexpectedly in 2005, and continues today because of his belief in her and their shared love of the horse.
+Tootie continued on with Road to the Horse after Steven passed away unexpectedly in 2005.

 “When you have someone that believes in you, you can’t fail.
 Steven said we were going to make Road to the Horse happen and we did – and I continue to do so.
 Go after your biggest love.
 You can have it if you believe it’s there.”